 “SeaStates shows that very few places are getting the protection they need” said Dr. Morgan “and most states are doing a very poor job of safeguarding your oceans.
 It’s time for that to change.
 Seabirds, whales, groupers and deep sea corals all need refuges where we do everything possible to protect them.”

-The science team at Marine Conservation Institute compiled SeaStates using MPAtlas.org, the world’s best information source on marine protected areas, and data provided by NOAA’s MPA Center.
+The science team at Marine Conservation Institute compiled SeaStates using MPAtlas.org, the world’s best information source on marine protected areas.

 It is odd for MCI to take a political approach to assessing ocean conservation instead of an ecosystem-based approach.
 States only manage directly 3 miles of ocean out from the shore.
 It is not surprising CA and HI score high because they have pelagic ocean ecosystems at their doorsteps and nearly all commercial takes are close to shore, well within 3 miles.

 CA, HI, and AK, are essentially management islands, each unto itself.
 All other States manage ocean ecosystems in concert with neighboring states, federal agencies, and ocean users.
 In New England, because we permit lobstermen, clammers, and residents in small boats to work our coastal waters, these states will never get a high grade from MCI.
 Apparently, MCI does not recognize the sacrifices made by fishermen from New Jersey to Maine to not fish in the Western Gulf of Maine Closure Areas, closed for over a decade.
 These protected areas were chosen for their importance to cod, to rebuild cod stocks.
 That cod have not responded proves that fishing, or here the absence of fishing, was not the critical factor for rebuilding cod stocks.
 Ocean ecosystems are so dynamic with shifting baselines that one can never go home again.
 More like cowboys with cattle and less like ranchers with barbed-wire fences.